majdjamal/fruit_classifier/README.md

-# Image Classification with MobileNet
+# Real-Time Image Classification with MobileNet